meltano/sdk/docs/dev_guide.md

 ## Tap Development Overview

-Create taps with `singer-sdk` requires overriding just two or three classes:
+Create taps with the SDK requires overriding just two or three classes:

 1. The `Tap` class.
 This class governs configuration, validation, and stream discovery.